elpahlevi/pyWRF-automation/README.md

 # PyWRF-Automation
-Automation Script to download NOAA GFS data and execute Weather Research & Forecasting (WRF) model written in Python
+Automation Script to download the NOAA GFS data and execute Weather Research & Forecasting (WRF) model written in Python

 ## Prerequisites
 To using this script, you must complete following prerequisites such as :